- 1.12k views

 - Tierra del Fuego is the famous triangular archipelago famed for its emerald waters, mountains and valleys.

 - With its remote feel and diverse landscapes, province of Aysen is a gorgeous combination of glaciers, mountains, rivers, and a temperate rainforest.
 Be sure to spend a night or two in Coyhaique, a charming and authentic town with gorgeous

 - Strap on your crampons and embark on multi-day treks around the world’s third largest ice sheet outside of Antarctica — Northern Patagonian Ice Field!

 Highlights of Patagonia in Argentina

-- Bariloche is dream come true for lovers of viewpoints and vistas.
+- A trip to Bariloche is dream come true for lovers of viewpoints and vistas.
 The village in the Argentina Lake District is a must visit for picturesque outdoor scenery, excellent cuisine, and mountain resort lounging.

-- Mount Fitz Roy is the highest peak in Los Glaciares National Park boasts challenging hikes and stellar views.
+- Hikes in Mount Fitz Roy, the highest peak in Los Glaciares National Park, avails stellar views.

 - Perito Moreno Glacier is one of Patagonia’s most stunning glaciers, and — unlike 95% of the other glaciers in the world — this one is still growing!

 - Punta Tombo’s trekking trails allow visitors to witness the habitats and mating grounds of roughly half a million migrating Magellanic penguins.